freevariable/Sydneus-Serverless-Astrophysics/README.md

 - Results are cached in Redis
 - Some long running tasks can be shortened with **proof of work** (PoW)

-As explained above, this code provides a front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.
+**sydneus.py** provides a front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.

+**lib/locator.py** is an optional library that leverages sydneus.py to help perform operations on celestial bodies: please refer to **lib/README.md** for more information.

 What it will NOT do for you:
 - Authenticate your users